SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 ### DAY 18. / 26th September 2018.
 Thursday
-**Todays Progress**: Have been working all day on logic part for the Quiz game with javascript.
-Decided to make a little break from codecamp course and start using what have I learned in real life projects.
-It is really important to change sometimes otherwise you get bored.
+**Todays Progress**: Yesterday I have stoped on new section of my JS certification , on Introduction to the Regular Expression Challenges.
+Will spend some time with that today and finally do last few bits to my login form and some style .
+So I can do some bigger projects during weekend.

-**Todays Topics**:
+**Todays Topics**: Regular Expressions: Using the Test Method,

 **Link to work:** [GOT Quiz GAME](https://codepen.io/Srcko85/pen/mGYVpx)